MrDestroyerSkid/KavoRemastered/README.md

 # Custom Features

 Tired of using Old Kavo?
-We'll have feature to decorate or helping assist you while making script!
-(SOON)
+We'll have feature to decorate or modifies hub for you!

 Check Our Update Logs for news!